Blair Thompson, Ph.D.

 Interpersonal Communication, Family Communication, Instructional Communication, Communication Theory

-Dr. Thompson has served as Basic Course Director for the department for the past six years.
-He has also served on a variety of committees utilizing his instructional background including chairing the department's undergraduate curriculum committee as well as being a member of the Potter College curriculum committee, WKU's Faculty Center for Excellence in Teaching, and the Kentucky State General Education Communications Area Outcome Workgroup.
+Dr. Thompson has served as Basic Course Director for the department for the past 7 years years.
+He has also served on a variety of committees utilizing his instructional background including chairing the department’s undergraduate curriculum committee as well as being a member of the Potter college curriculum committee, WKU’s Faculty Center for Excellence in Teaching, and the Kentucky State General Education Communications Area Outcome Workgroup.
 He has also held elected positions in the Instructional Communication and Basic Course divisions at both the national and regional levels.
-Most recently, he chaired and served as program planner for both the Communication Education and Basic Course divisions at the 2013 Central States Communication Association conference.
+Most recently, he was elected as 2nd Vice President of Central States Communication Association.

-His on-going research projects focus on discovering how pedagogical communication and relationships differ from other forms of communication and relationships, addressing how power is communicatively constructed and maintained between teachers and students, learning how students communicate academic support, and examining how computer-mediated communication is transforming various pedagogical relationships (i.e. student-teacher, parent-teacher, and parent-child).
-He has published research in Communication Education, Qualitative Research Reports in Communication, Narrative Inquiry, Communication Research Reports, Communication Research, Comm Currents, The Basic Course Annual, and RCA Vestnick.
+His on-going research projects focuses on analyzing school crisis communication, studying student and parental academic support, and examining how computer-mediated communication is transforming various pedagogical relationships (i. e. student-teacher, parent-teacher, and parent-child).
+He has published research in Communication Education, Qualitative Research Reports in Communication, Narrative Inquiry, Communication Research Reports, Communication Research, Comm Currents, The Basic Course Annual, Kentucky Journal of Communication, and RCA Vestnik.
+In 2014, Dr. Thompson won the James Applegate Award for Excellence in Research sponsored by the Kentucky Communication Association.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,